PopovGP/Export-MS-Project-to-MS-Excel/README.md

   - Tolerant to blank fields
   - Eight-level's row grouping (MS Excel maximum) with different fonts
   - Support unlimited levels of indented tasks in MS Project
-  - Automatically indents subtasks and do grouping
+  - Automatically indents subtasks and does grouping
   - Gantt chart is created at right site of the sheet

 **_Using:_**